Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Evaluation Result

 \subsection{Overall Performance}

 This section evaluates the legal reasoning capabilities of Legal$\Delta$ on both in-domain and out-of-domain tasks.

 As shown in Table~\ref{tab:lawbench-with-cir3}, Legal$\Delta$ achieves consistently superior performance across different model scales and evaluation settings.
-On in-domain legal reasoning benchmarks, Legal$\Delta$ outperforms all baselines, including Zero-shot, SFT (DiscLaw), DPO, and R1-Distill, with an average improvement of approximately 10\% across Qwen2.5 models of varying capacities.
-While DPO benefits from preference optimization and R1-Distill leverages high-quality reasoning traces, Legal$\Delta$ outperforms both, especially on complex reasoning tasks such as SLP and CAS.
+On in-domain legal reasoning benchmarks, Legal$\Delta$ outperforms all baselines, with an average improvement of approximately 10\% across Qwen2.5 models of varying capacities.
+While DPO benefits from preference optimization and R1-Distill leverages high-quality reasoning traces, Legal$\Delta$ outperforms both models, especially on complex reasoning tasks such as SLP and CAS.

 Furthermore, the advantages of Legal$\Delta$ extend to out-of-domain scenarios, where it maintains strong performance across diverse evaluation benchmarks.
 This highlights the generalization capability of our approach, which dynamically optimizes reasoning processes and better captures nuanced legal logic by using the information-gain enhanced reward modeling method.